 Reacting to First Grades

 As parents, it is helpful to understand how grades are reported and calculated for your son or daughter.
-More information can be found in the recent edition of the Georgia Tech Catalog at www.catalog.gatech.edu.
+More information can be found in the recent edition of the Georgia Tech Catalog, or may be found at www.catalog.gatech.edu.

 Aside from the actual grade formulary, it is extremely beneficial for parents to know how to react if your son or daughter receives an unsatisfactory grade on the mid-semester progress report.
 Your reaction and encouragement during this time can make all the difference for your student.

 There are a number of students who find the academics at Tech to be challenging and, for freshman especially, the workload to be significantly different and difficult than that of high school.
 In general, students who are able to successfully manage the curriculum are those who are able to:

 * Effectively manage their time and activities;

 * Develop and exercise effective study skills; and

 * Seek out and access appropriate support services when needed.

 As parents, it is helpful to maintain healthy and appropriate lines of communication with your son or daughter and to explore some of these key success factors listed above in order to ascertain your childâs progress.
 If your son or daughter does receive a âUâ on their progress report, it may be helpful to inquire as to their regular class attendance and their time management.
 It can also be helpful for students to be reminded of the various academic support resources that are available to them to provide tutoring, developing effective study skills, or other services.